-As part of our assigned recruiter “buddy” model, we are expanding the communication channels available to our customers to include IM.
-We use Skype for Business as our IM platform.
+As part of our assigned recruitment consultant “buddy” model, we are expanding the communication channels available to our customers to include IM.
+We use Microsoft Teams as our messaging and primary video call platform.
 We’re sharing our internal practices for IM and invite you to adopt these when working with us for the best outcomes.

 - We are aware of status messages.

 If someone’s status is status is away, busy, or offline, we will send an email message instead.

 - We use IM for brief check-in items.